Coreopsis 'Autumn Blush'

 Donald

 The weather is hot and humid and Coreopsis 'Autumn Blush' is in full bloom.
 Even with all the rain storms of the last few weeks, this perennial is standing straight and blooming profusely.
+'Autumn Blush' is a butter yellow coreopsis with a strawberry red eye that changes with the seasons.
+When the cooler temperatures arrive in autumn, the strawberry "blush" will cover more of the bloom.

 Terra Nova Nurseries sent me four small trial plugs of Coreopsis 'Autumn Blush' in September 2009.
 I made no heroic efforts to overwinter the coreopsis.
 Three were planted together in the butterfly garden (southeast) and one was planted by my sidewalk (southwest).